Feminist performance art: Yoko Ono's Cut Piece (1964) responds to gender violence

-Male-gaze in performance triggered gender violence
+Male gaze in performance triggered gender violence

 Performance art was being a popular medium to express and to respond to the political unrest and the changing culture, since the late 1960s to '70s.
 Performance art has free the body, which allows the body being implied "sexual liberation and resistance to cultural constraints".
 Considering feminist performance, the "object of gaze" and an "object of desire" are the biggest concern in the theatre.
 Connected with Yoko Ono's Cut Piece (1964), the "real gaze" from the male audience may not be seen through the third perspective, yet we can perceive their actions by seeing male audiences cutting off pieces of fabric from Ono's suit.
-There has been various discussionby scholars of feminism studies about the "male gaze" on female performances or theatres.
+There has been various discussion by scholars of feminism studies about the "male gaze" on female performances or theatres.
 Sue-Ellen Case, author of Feminism and Theatre (1988), has suggested that the image of female performers would have been projected as "courtesan" by the desire from male audience.
 Case here means that the desire of male audience, has motivate themselves to "look" at the female performers as a "sexual object".
 Besides, Laura Mulvey, who suggested that under the male gaze, woman has become a "passive object".
-Other then that, Hov, Live, author of "The First Female Performers: Tumblers, Girls, and Mime Actresses", who suggested that "male-gaze" violence is a matter which "considered as universal" of all "theatre and performance", as long as "real women participate in the actions presented for the audience".
+Other than that, Hov, Live, author of "The First Female Performers: Tumblers, Girls, and Mime Actresses", who suggested that "male-gaze" violence is a matter which "considered as universal" of all "theatre and performance", as long as "real women participate in the actions presented for the audience".